red-gate/web-kata/kata6.md

     1. be sure to map the products data in the `mapStateToProps` section
 1. update your `App.js` code so that you don't use `this.state` anymore.
 You shoul be using `this.props` instead
 1. check in the browser console that all actions are being fired
-1. Make sure you call `fetchProducts` after adding or deleting a product to update the UI

 ## Resources